GSA/challenges-and-prizes/_historical-challenges/whiaapi-e3-challenge:-educate-engage-and-empower-young-aapi-leaders.md

 judging-end-date: ''
 solicitation-methods: ''
 advancing-the-agency-mission: ''
-rules: 'By submitting an application to this Challenge, the applicant agrees to adhere to the application guidelines below.    &nbsp;    <span style="text-decoration: underline;"><b>Guidelines</b></span>  <span style="text-decoration: underline;"><b>Encouraged Participants</b></span>    &nbsp;    &nbsp;    • WHIAAPI invites individuals between the years of 18 to 30 years old at the time of application, and who reside within the continental U.S. or territories of the U.S., to apply.  • No more than 15 applicants will be selected per federal region (see Regional Map).  • Federal employees are ineligible to apply.    <span style="text-decoration: underline;">Where to submit:</span> Please submit your application via  • Email to whitehouseaapi@ed.gov with subject line “E3!
-Program Application” or  • Hard copy to the following address:  White House Initiative on Asian Americans and Pacific Islanders  RE: E3!
+rules: '<p>By submitting an application to this Challenge, the applicant agrees to adhere to the application guidelines below.</p>    <p><span style="text-decoration: underline;"><b>Guidelines</b></span>  <span style="text-decoration: underline;"><b>Encouraged Participants</b></span>    &nbsp;    &nbsp;    <br>• WHIAAPI invites individuals between the years of 18 to 30 years old at the time of application, and who reside within the continental U.S. or territories of the U.S., to apply.  <br>• No more than 15 applicants will be selected per federal region (see Regional Map).  <br>• Federal employees are ineligible to apply.    <span style="text-decoration: underline;">Where to submit:</span> Please submit your application via  <br>• Email to whitehouseaapi@ed.gov with subject line “E3!
+Program Application” or  <br>• Hard copy to the following address:  White House Initiative on Asian Americans and Pacific Islanders  RE: E3!
 Program Application  550 12th Street SW  Washington, DC 20202  Note: We are looking for applicants who are succinct and able to concisely